bathtub/heartbreaking/heartbreaking.md

 ## You knew about this?
 Why didn't you report it?

 Yes.
-Because of the OpenSSL project's decision to participate in US FIPS 140-2 product validation, they have a standing policy to not accept patches from US citizens, unless registered and pre-cleared first with the United States government.
+Because of the OpenSSL project's decision to participate in US FIPS 140-2 product validation (see below), they have a standing policy to not accept patches from US citizens, unless registered and pre-cleared first with the United States government.
 That is something I am absolutely unwilling to do, so I just sat on it.

 Note that (from a user standpoint, not a technical one) I did report an "identical bug" in GMP.
 GMP catches this in its test suite; and you can find my proposed workaround on the GMP mailing list.

-To be expanded.
+_To be expanded._

-## Are you claiming to have had prior knowledge about Heartbleed?
+## Are you claiming you knew about Heartbleed?

 No, definitely not.
-More like, I very strongly suspected "the Heartbreaking" was coming.
+More like, I very strongly suspected "the Heartbreaking" was coming, that's all.

 _To be expanded._

 ## Could The Heartbleed Bug have been prevented?

 Yes.
-IMO.

 >1.
 Pay money for security audits of critical security infrastructure like OpenSSL. ...
 I would donate to this effort.
 Would you?